InfyMegha/IDP_OSS-1/README.md

 # About the repository

-This repository is intended to hold the code base along with the required dependencies for the Infosys DevOps Platform.
+This repository is intended to hold the code base along with the required dependencies for the Infosys DevOps Platform OSS version.

 ## Getting Started